clean-code-craft-tcq-2/tdd-buckets-JyotsnaRV/README.md

 1. Write the smallest possible failing test: give input `4,5`. assert output to be `4-5, 2`.
 1. Write the minimum amount of code that'll make it pass.
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+Implement one failing test and at least one passing test:

+Passing Test Case - To check Continous readings in given range Passing Test Case - To check if Current reading range is empty(number of reading and empty array) and ERROR_INVALID Failing Test Case - To check if Current reading range is empty(number of reading and empty array) and OK_VALID
+Note: Comments should be removed to check the failing test case